Fatal crash: Police officer stood down after cyclist dies

-A police officer has been stood down after a fatal crash in South Auckland this morning.
+A police officer has been stood down after a fatal crash in South Auckland on Saturday morning.

 A cyclist died at the scene of the incident involving a moving vehicle and several parked cars on Stancombe Rd in Flat Bush.